bds-ailab/common_corruption_benchmark/README.md

 4) Results : directory that stores the output of the scripts contained in the three folders mentioned above.
 Files in the root directory are shared by the scripts of these four folders.

-## Process Followed to Get the Results of the Paper
+## Process Followed to Get the Paper Results

 **I] Get the overlapping matrix**